 Why It Belongs

 The wide base gives it balance on uneven floors, the open mouth allows air to pass through stored linens or produce, and the curve of its sides recalls the steady warmth of the dadesan it was shaped after.
-Over time, the grass deepens in tone, taking on the marks of the life around it.
+Over time, this lightweight grass matures in tone, taking on the marks of the life around it.

 Stewardship